prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 - [groupby](#groupby)
 - [Check the version](#check-the-version)

-## Loading Pandas
+## Loading pandas

-To load the Pandas library you just execute:
+To load the pandas library you just execute:

 ```python
 import pandas as pd